IvanCastillo1986/meeting-booking-app-frontend/README.md

 # Meeting Room Booking App

-# ToDo
-Build NewRoom.js page.

-Filter future dates.

-Style Bookings.js page.
-Style SingleBookings.js page.

-I believe I have finished working on the back-end for all routes and queries.

 # To run
 If you have not yet started the back-end, navigate to the back-end project and follow the readme.md there.